Hey Ollie blog readers! We’re offering you an exclusive 60% OFF your starter box! Try now!

-As a dog owner, you may have heard talk of grain-free dog food as a potential link to heart disease or dilated cardiomyopathy (DCM.)
-There are many schools of thought around dog food and nutrition.
-This includes grain-free diets, raw food, and exotic ingredients.
-With more and more dog food brands coming available, consumers have more choices than ever about what they feed their dogs.
+As a dog owner, you may have heard about a potential link between grain-free dog foods and heart disease or dilated cardiomyopathy (DCM.)
+There are many schools of thought about dog food and nutrition, including grain-free diets, raw food, and exotic ingredients.
+With more and more dog food brands becoming available, consumers have more choices than ever about what they feed their dogs.

-At the heart of the grain-free discussion is taurine, a unique amino acid found only in animal tissue, that plays a vital role in maintaining cardiac functions in dogs.
+At the heart of the grain-free discussion is taurine, a unique amino acid found only in animal tissue, and that plays a vital role in maintaining cardiac function in dogs.

 As a pet parent, you might have some concerns about your own pup’s risk for developing DCM and want to do everything you can to keep your pup safe.
 We understand.